Kylie Jenner’s Family Cut Her Off At 15, ‘The Self-Made Thing Is True’

-In a new interview for PAPER Magazine, as reported by People, Kylie Jenner, talks about being named one of America’s richest self-made women at 21 years old.
+In a new interview for PAPER Magazine, as reported by People, Kylie Jenner talks about being named one of America’s richest self-made women at 21-years-old.
 Jenner has faced criticism about the self-made label being attached to someone from such a wealthy family.

 In response, Jenner told PAPER that her parents, Kris and Caitlyn Jenner, “cut her off at the age of 15.”

-“I had such a huge platform, I had so many followers already and I had so many people watching me,” Jenner added that “the self-made thing is true.”
+“I had such a huge platform, I had so many followers already and I had so many people watching me.”

 According to Jenner, none of her money is inherited, and her parents were proactive in teaching her the importance of making her own money and learning to save it.

 Jenner bought a $2.7 million Calabasas mansion in 2015.
-Jenner had told InStyle U.K. that mom Kris had stopped supporting her financially three years prior.
+Jenner told InStyle U.K. that mom Kris had stopped supporting her financially three years prior.
 A source told PEOPLE, “getting cut off is more of a technicality.”

 “She had a refrigerator full of food and all the luxuries that come with [living with] Mom but unless it was a gift, if she wanted a new Chanel bag, Kylie was the one paying for it,” the source said.

-Jenner founded Kylie Cosmetics in 2012, telling Paper that she spent every last dime starting it, without knowing if it would be successful.
+Jenner founded Kylie Cosmetics in 2012, telling PAPER that she spent every last dime starting it without knowing if it would be successful.

 “I just knew for myself as a customer, like, why am I buying a lip liner and a different lipstick?
 I wanted it the same color, I wanted it to be easy,” she said.